Pure Plates, a family-owned business from Missouri, USA, automates Facebook ads with RetargetApp to get nearly 600% ROAS.

 Where can people be retargeted?

 Out of all the retargeting ad placement options, you should probably opt for Facebook.
 Why?

 - Your clients are pretty much all registered there and check Facebook regularly.

 - Facebook ratargeting has neat placement options.
 No annoying banners and ugly pop-ups.

 - Ads are set up easily and have a variety of options to choose from.

 - You can actually see people’s feedback on your ads as well as have people comment on them.

-- There’s a special type of ad that enables you to show each user the very product he/she viewed on your website with a custom ad message in each ad.
+- There’s a special type of ad that enables you to display retargeting ads to each user that feature the very product he/she viewed on your website with a custom ad message in each ad.
 Magic?
 Nope.
 Dynamic Product Ads.